Hieu-with-love/tech-shop-hcmute/README.md

 (2, 3, 'USB-C hub', '25', 'HP Travel Hub', '100', '1 year'),
 (25, 3, 'Laptop stand', '60', 'Belkin Stand', '80', '1 year');

+INSERT INTO tech_shop.categories(id, description, name) VALUES (1, 'An electronic machine that is used for storing, organizing, and finding words, numbers,...', 'Computer'), (2, 'a mobile phone that performs many of the functions of a computer, typically having a touchscreen interface, internet access, and an operating system capable of running downloaded applications', 'Smartphone');